 \subsection{Further questions}

-At the beginning of Section \ref{subsection results}, we emphasize a reason why we expect the inequality \eqref{eqn main inequality}: categorical entropy cannot distinguish members of a Hamiltonian isotopic class, but topological entropy can.
-Here, we introduce another philosophical reason for our expectations.
+At the beginning of Section \ref{subsection results}, we highlighted a reason why we expect the inequality \eqref{eqn main inequality}: categorical entropy cannot distinguish members of a Hamiltonian isotopic class, whereas topological entropy can.
+Here, we present another philosophical reason for this expectation.

-In order to describe the reason, we review a property of topological entropy.
+To explain this reason, we review a property of topological entropy.
 By \cite{Newhouse, Przytycki, Yomdin}, it is known that